 It’s a strange thing to describe.
 It’s not like hearing something with my ears, its more like thoughts appearing in my head that I know aren’t mine, and they’re distinct, so I can tell for example if they’re male or female, or have an accent.

 Sometimes, I hear snatches of conversation, or see a brief image of someone’s face.
-It doesn’t happen very often, probably because generally, I am quite a skeptical person, and only once have I ever felt scared by it.
+It doesn’t happen very often, probably because generally, I am quite a sceptical person, and only once have I ever felt scared by it.

 Dreams are another matter.
 Our ancient ancestors used to set a lot of store by dreams, and dreams feature quite significantly in the old stories.
 I don’t dream much, or I should say, I don’t often have dreams I remember.
 When I do, and they are detailed and clear, I know there is something important about them.
 Sometimes, it’s not comforting, and two dreams have impacted my life.

 Most of all, I trust my intuition.
 My first experience of the power of intuition was when my first son, Cai was born.
 When he was about four weeks old, I felt quite strongly that there was something wrong with his hearing.
-No one believed me, probably because he was so young and tiny and I was a first time mom.
+No one believed me, probably because he was so young and tiny and I was a first-time mom.
 Eventually, he had tests, and it was found that his inner ears were filled with fluid, which was indeed affecting his hearing.